lilyxia99/leilei-quartz/content/Writings/Expect Film/Disabilities in Scifi.md

 ## Bibliography

+Ghose, Lynken. “‘Karma’ and the Possibility of Purification: An Ethical and Psychological Analysis of the Doctrine of ‘Karma’ in Buddhism.” _The Journal of Religious Ethics_ 35, no. 2 (2007): 259–89. http://www.jstor.org/stable/40014869. ^d47931

 YANG Zeng.
-2015.
-Institutions and Life for People with Disability: From "Individual Model" to "Universal Model".
-Chinese Journal of Sociology(in Chinese Version), 35(6): 85-115.
+2015. *Institutions and Life for People with Disability: From "Individual Model" to "Universal Model".
+Chinese Journal of Sociology*(in Chinese Version), 35(6): 85-115.